 603 W. 7th St., St. Paul, 651-340-5866, toriramen.com

 This takeout operation, designed for speed and options, allows customers to design their own quick-service meal.
-Choose a base (rice, noodles, zucchini noodles), protein (chicken, tofu, shrimp), veggies (18 choices) and sauces (nine varieties, from mild to hot) and have a dinner that's ready in three minutes.
-Owner Mark Toth opened his Lowertown operation in October 2018, and he's already branching out with licensed locations in Georgia, Arizona, North Carolina and California.
-Takeout and delivery, 11 a.m.-9 p.m.
+Choose a base (rice, noodles, zucchini noodles), protein (chicken, tofu, shrimp), veggies (18 choices) and sauces (nine varieties, from mild to hot) and have a dinner that’s ready in three minutes.
+Owner Mark Toth opened his Lowertown operation in October 2018, and he’s already branching out with licensed locations in Georgia, Arizona, North Carolina and California.
+Delivery and takeout, 11 a.m.-9 p.m.
 Mon.-Sat., noon-9 p.m.
 Sunday.

 209 E. 4th St., St. Paul, 651-493-4717, urbanwokusa.com

 Where Eaganites go for all things Italian-American (chef Ramon Ruiz is a vet of Two Guys from Italy and Buca di Beppo), from pasta and pizza to eggplant parmigiana, chicken Marsala and pasta fagioli.
 Delivery and curbside, 11 a.m.-8 p.m.
 Sun.-Thu., 11 a.m.-9 p.m.
 Fri.-Sat.

 This neighborhood favorite is continuing to do what it does best, which is cook from its Latin American-inspired menu, which features empanadas stuffed with beef or fresh vegetables, shrimp ceviche, beef tips sautéed in tomatoes and bell peppers, pan-seared lamb with roasted potatoes and coffee-infused flan.
 Delivery and curbside, 11 a.m.-8 p.m. daily.

 7078 Amundson Av., Edina, 952-426-4196, cahillbistroedina.com